DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

 Shot
 ----

-Here is an example of an shot file nomenclature:
+Here is an example of a shot file nomenclature:

 * CDS_seq010_sh010_anim_E_001.ma